SEIR models with host heterogeneity: theoretical aspects and applications to seasonal influenza dynamics: Model fit to data on seasonal influenza in Italy

 \subsection{Fitting methods}

-We calibrated homogeneous and heterogeneous Gamma-distributed SEIR-based models to describe the transmission dynamics, fitting the estimates obtained of weekly influenza infections in each given epidemic season.
+We calibrated homogeneous and heterogeneous gamma-distributed SEIR-based models to describe the transmission dynamics, fitting the estimates obtained of weekly influenza infections in each given epidemic season.

-For the model \eqref{sys1} with Gamma-distributed susceptibility, we considered as unknown parameters $\beta$, $p$, and the initial condition $E(0)=I(0)$, where $0$ is the first week of a given epidemic season; at $t=0$ everybody else was assumed to be susceptible, as nobody was considered completely immune to the circulating strain at the season start.
+For the model \eqref{sys1} with gamma-distributed susceptibility, we considered as unknown parameters $\beta$, $p$, and the initial condition $I_0$ assuming for simplicity that $E(0)=I(0)=I_0$, where $0$ is the first week of each epidemic season; at $t=0$ everybody else was assumed to be susceptible, as nobody was considered completely immune to the circulating strain at the season start.
 In the case of the homogeneous SEIR model (formally, it can be seen as model \eqref{sys1} with $p=\infty$), we instead fitted $\beta$ and the initial conditions $E(0)=I(0)$ and $R(0)$.
 For both models, we set $\alpha=\gamma = 4$ (weeks$^{-1}$), corresponding to an average length of generation time of 3.5 days \pcite{Vink2014}.

 The parameters were estimated through non-linear least squares using the function \texttt{scipy.optimize\_fit}.
 For each model variant, global minima were identified by performing a grid search: the fitting routine was evaluated across the grid, and the parameter set yielding the highest $R^2$-score (coefficient of determination) was retained.